nmshd/.github/CONTRIBUTING.md

 # Contribution to Enmeshed

 You can contribute to Enmeshed with issues and PRs.
 Simply filing issues for problems you encounter is a great way to contribute.
-Contributing implementations is greatly appreciated.
+Contributing bug fixes or features is greatly appreciated.
+You can have a look at already filed bugs or feature requests in our [feedback repository](https://github.com/nmshd/feedback/issues) to get started.

 ## Reporting Issues

-We always welcome bug reports, API proposals and overall feedback.
+We always welcome bug reports, API proposals, feature requests and overall feedback.
 Here are a few tips on how you can make reporting your issue as effective as possible.

 ### Identify Where to Report